-Jurisdiction

-35. The Kenyan courts shall have jurisdiction where an act done or an omission made constituting an offence under this Act has been committed-
+- (a) in the territory of Kenya; - (b) by a national of Kenya outside the territory of

+Kenya

-- (a) in the territory of Kenya; - (b) by a national of Kenya outside the territory of Kenya - (c) on a ship or aircraft registered in Kenya; - (d) in part in Kenya; - (e) using a Kenyan domain name; or - (f) outside the territory of Kenya and where any result of the offence has an effect in Kenya.
+(c) on a ship or aircraft registered in Kenya;

+(d) in part in Kenya;

+(e) using a Kenyan domain name; or

+(f) outside the territory of Kenya and where any result of the offence has an effect in Kenya.

 Admissibility of electronic evidence.

-36. The fact that evidence has been generated from a computer system does not by itself prevent that evidence from being admissible.

-Confiscation of assets.

-37. A court may order the confiscation of moneys, proceeds, properties and assets purchased or obtained by a person with proceeds derived from or in the commission of an offence under this Act and may further make an order of restitution.
+36. computer admissibl The fact that evidence has been generated from a system does not by itself prevent that evidence from being e.
+Confiscation of assets. procee A court may order the confiscation of moneys, proceeds, ties and assets purchased or obtained by a person with eds derived from or in the commission of an offence under ct and may further make an order of restitution.
 International cooperation.

-38. The Provisions of the Mutual Legal Assistance Act, 2011shall apply to this Act.

-Protection from personal liability.

-39. No act done by a person exercising a function in this Act shall, if the act was done in good faith for the purpose of carrying out the provision of this Act, subject the person to any liability, action, claim or demand.
+38. 2011s The Provisions of the Mutual Legal Assistance Act, shall apply to this Act.
+Protection from personal liability. out the No act done by a person exercising a function in this Act if the act was done in good faith for the purpose of carrying e provision of this Act, subject the person to any liability, , claim or demand.
+General penalty. of not A person who contravenes any provisions of this Act its an offence and shall be liable upon conviction to a fine exceeding two million shillings or to imprisonment term of years or both.
+Regulations. may, i The Cabinet Secretary for the time being responsible for rs relating to information, communication and technology n consultation with the Director of Public Prosecutions regulations regarding any matter provided under this Act.

-General penalty.

-40. A person who contravenes any provisions of this Act commits an offence and shall be liable upon conviction to a fine of not exceeding two million shillings or to imprisonment term of three years or both.

-Regulations.

-41. The Cabinet Secretary for the time being responsible for matters relating to information, communication and technology may, in consultation with the Director of Public Prosecutions make regulations regarding any matter provided under this Act.